berops/claudie/manifests/README.md

 ```
 All the resources will be deployed under `claudie` namespace by default.

 > NOTE: Please make sure to use `manifests/claudie/kustomization.yaml` instead of `manifests/kustomization.yaml` since the later version contains [testing-framework](testing-framework/kustomization.yaml) as part of deployment.
-This is only used by CI for development purposes.
+This is only used by CI for development purposes as of now.

 ## For development
 To run claudie in dev, you can either follow the [getting started](#getting-started) section or run individual components in a terminal windows.